Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Chart of accounts

-Grouping, combining all objects of accounting and tax type accounting according to their characteristics is used at each enterprise.
+Grouping, combining all objects of accounting and tax type accounting according to their characteristics is used in every enterprise.
 This classification is approved by law and is mandatory for all tax residents in the Russian Federation.

-By order of the Ministry of Finance of the Russian Federation No. 94n, a new list of accounts was approved and instructions for their use were created.
-It contains 99 items in total. synthetic accounting, you can open analytical transcripts to them, which give a more accurate picture of the work, functioning of the organization.
-60 positions are used, the remaining 39 are a reserve that can be used when changing or optimizing accounting legislation.
+Order No. 94n of the Ministry of Finance of the Russian Federation approved a new list of accounts and created instructions for their use.
+In total it contains 99 positions synthetic accounting, you can open analytical transcripts to them, which give a more accurate picture of the work and functioning of the organization.
+60 positions are used, the remaining 39 constitute a reserve that can be used when changing or optimizing accounting legislation.

 2. Current assets (raw materials, productive reserves, spare parts, materials, etc.).